-The aim of this paper is to address the above gaps by studying the well-posedness of RBDSDE \rf{r1} under weaker conditions, with particular emphasis on the quadratic growth in \(z\).
-This work is also inspired by one of the open problems proposed by Peng \cite{peng_open_1999}.
-In order to better introduce our main results and techniques, we would like to present some results about BSDEs with weak conditions.
-For instance, On the one hand, for the non-Lipschitz condition of the generator \(f\) in \(y\), an earlier result was proposed by Mao \cite{95}.
-Lepeltier and Martin \cite{97} proved the existence of BSDEs when the generator \(f\) is continuous in $y$.
-Additionally, Pardoux \cite{99} studied the case of \(f\) is of general growth and monotonic in \(y\). {On the other hand, for the non-Lipschitz condition of the generator $f$ in \(z\), } Kobylanski \cite{00} first established the existence and uniqueness of BSDEs with quadratic growth in $z$.
-Lepeltier and San Martin \cite{98} studied the case of $f$ is super-linear growth in $y$ and quadratic growth in $z$.
-Briand, Relepeltier, and San Martin \cite{07o} studied a general existence result when $f$ is of general growth and monotonic in \(y\), and quadratic growth in \(z\).
-Moreover, for quadratic BSDEs, Briand and Hu \cite{06h,08h} studied the case of one-dimensional situations with unbounded terminal value, and Hu and Tang \cite{ht16}, Fan, Hu, and Tang \cite{f23} studied the multi-dimensional situations.
-Some other recently results about quadratic BSDEs could be found in \cite{wen1,hao_mean-field_2025,delbaen_backward_2011}, etc.
+On the other hand, RBDSDEs \eqref{r1} originate from the classical nonlinear backward stochastic differential equations (BSDEs, for short), introduced by Pardoux and Peng \cite{90} under Lipschitz conditions.
+Since then, BSDEs have been widely applied in stochastic control, financial mathematics, and partial differential equations (see \cite{el_karoui_backward_1997,yong_stochastic_1999,zhang_backward_2017}).
+Moreover, to broaden their applicability, many researchers have studied BSDEs under non-Lipschitz conditions, which is in fact an open problem posed by Peng \cite{peng_open_1999}.
+For instance, concerning the non-Lipschitz condition on the generator \(f\) with respect to \(y\), an early result was obtained by Mao \cite{95}.
+Lepeltier and San Mart\'in \cite{97} proved the existence of solutions to BSDEs when the generator \(f\) is continuous in $y$.
+Pardoux \cite{99} studied the case where \(f\) is of general growth and monotone in \(y\).
+Furthermore, concerning the non-Lipschitz condition on the generator $f$ with respect to \(z\), Kobylanski \cite{00} first established the existence and uniqueness of BSDEs whose generator \(f\) is of quadratic growth in $z$.
+Lepeltier and San Mart\'in \cite{98} considered the case where $f$ is of superlinear growth in $y$ and quadratic growth in $z$.
+Briand, Lepeltier, and San Mart\'in \cite{07o} established a general existence result when $f$ is of general growth and monotone in \(y\), and is of quadratic growth in \(z\).
+Moreover, for quadratic BSDEs, Briand and Hu \cite{06h,08h} studied the one-dimensional case with unbounded terminal value, while Hu and Tang \cite{ht16} and Fan, Hu, and Tang \cite{f23} studied the multi-dimensional case.
+Other recent results on quadratic BSDEs can be found in \cite{wen1,hao_mean-field_2025,delbaen_backward_2011}, among others.